nuadi/eve-o-multiview/README.md

 1. Download and extract the contents of the .zip archive to a location of your choice (ie: Desktop, CCP folder, etc)
     * **Note**: Please do not install the application into the *Program Files* or *Program files (x86)* folders.
 These folders in general do not allow applications to write anything there while EVE-O Multiview now stores its configuration file next to its executable, thus requiring the write access to the folder it is installed into.
-1. Start up both EVE-O Preview and your EVE Clients (the order does not matter)
+1. Start up both EVE-O Multiview and your EVE Clients (the order does not matter)
 1. Set EVE clients Display Mode to **Fixed Window** or **Window Mode**
 1. Adjust settings as you see fit.
 Program options are described below